Maximal Inequalities for Empirical Processes under General Mixing Conditions: Introduction

 The main result in the paper shows that the $L^{1}$ norm of $\sup_{f, f_{0} \in \mathcal{F}} |G_{n}[f-f_{0}]|$ is bounded (up to constants) by the aforementioned complexity measure.
-Moreover, a corollary of this result establishes that when a summability condition, similar to the one in \cite{DMR1995}, holds, our bound improves (up to constants) upon the results in the literature due to Talagrand's generic chaining approach (see \cite{talagrand2014} Ch.
-2).
-On the other hand, when the summability restriction does not hold --- i.e., the mixing coefficients do not decay quickly to zero --- a bound of the form \ref{eqn:Max.Ineq} remains.
+Under IID (or $m$-dependent data), the bound corresponds, up to constants, to that in Talagrand's Generic Chaining approach (\cite{talagrand2014} e.g. Theorem 4.5.16).
+For general mixing data, when a summability condition, similar to the one in \cite{DMR1995} holds, our bound replicates (up to constants), and in some cases improves upon, the results in the literature.
+When the summability restriction does not hold --- i.e., the mixing coefficients do not decay quickly to zero --- a bound of the form \ref{eqn:Max.Ineq} remains valid.
 However, in this case, the quantity $\Gamma$ is comprised not only of the complexity measure, as in the standard case, but also of a scaling factor that depends on the mixing properties and the sample size.
-This last result implies that, in this case, the concentration rate is not root-n, as in the standard case, but slower and is a function of the mixing rate.
+This last novel result implies that the concentration rate is not root-n, as in the standard case, but slower and is a function of the mixing rate.